-We are proud of the Office's accomplishments over the past year, and we look forward to continuing to make government work better by assisting and educating public officials and citizens with respect to Tennessee's public records and open meetings laws.
-Thank you for your consideration of this report.
+Assistant General Counsel Seth May and I look forward to continuing to make government work better by assisting and educating public officials and citizens with respect to Tennessee's public records and open meetings laws.
 Please feel free to contact our Office if we can be of any assistance.